RHEW-Laborartory/FID_usb_config_files/README.md

-# FID Instrument Config Files
+# FID USB Config Files

 ## 50-usb-serial.rules
 This file, properly configured, allows USB devices to be referred to by a given name (aka `SYMLINK`).
 This is done through the creation of a rule.
 Rules typically contain attributes unique to a device, which allows it to be easily identified by the operating system.